Mosure/tasc-assessment/README.md

 * Better testing coverage
 * Project structure refactoring (different react state management)
 * More documentation
-* Pagination would need to be fully implemented
+* Pagination for catalog items would need to be fully implemented
+* CI/CD needs to be implemented for backend Lambda functions
+* Invoices should be static or 'time of purchase' (cart items currently link to the catalog directly)